LukeShu/dbscripts/README.md

 But, Parabola doesn't just publish our own packages, we also import packages from elsewhere:

- - `db-import-${source}*`
+ - `db-import-*`

-Unfortunately, these scripts are horribly duct-taped together and are aweful.
-I hate them.
+Unfortunately, these import scripts fiddle with the repos directly, rather than calling `db-{update,move,remove}`, and are prone to break things.

 Things that haven't been mentioned yet: